Popular Software Development Pricing Models: Choose the Right One for Your Project

 Roman Lyha, Head of PMO, QArea

-Developing software is a complex process, even when entrusted to a professional software development company.
+Developing software is a complex process, even when it’s entrusted to a professional software development company.
 Moreover, there are numerous factors that can impact the cost of a software project, from the project requirements to the specialty and seniority of the people who work on your project.

 To make things easier, most software and app development companies offer various product development models.
 They allow companies and their customers to quickly and accurately calculate the development costs, choosing a model that fits the project specifics, company budget, and the vendor’s available resources.
 Different software development billing models are designed to fit different types of clients, from small startups to large enterprises.

 Choosing a pricing model for a software project is not just an extra step to include in the project roadmap.
 It’s one of the few ways to ensure that the cooperation between the client and the software development team will prove to be beneficial for both.
-The client will get to develop a software product with a predictable budget, while the development company will be fairly compensated for its time and resources.
+The client will get to develop a software product with a predictable budget, while the development company is fairly compensated for its time and resources.
 The software development agency can provide suggestions on which pricing model works best for the specific project, but ultimately, it’s the client’s choice to make.

 Which factors affect the cost of a software development project?